This mega menu is not fully functional and still being developed. Please use the Brands menu to view all products in each brand.

 Air supply for homes with Mechanical Ventilation Heat recovery (MVHR)

-Where a mechanical ventilation heat recovery (MVHR) system is present then the revised BS8303 standard now permits the installation of a stove with a DIBt tested room-seal, such as those from Hwam.
+Where a mechanical ventilation heat recovery (MVHR) system is present then the revised BS8303 standard now permits the installation of a stove with a DIBt tested room-seal, such as those from HWAM.
 Alternatively, where the manufacturer specifically states that their appliance is suitable for use with MVHR (eg Fondis) then this can also be installed.
 In addition, the direct air supply vent and non-combustible ducting kit should either be supplied by the stove manufacturer or the manufacturer's specifications strictly followed in order to ensure safe and efficient operation of the stove.
-The appropriate BS8303 spillage tests must also be successfully completed by a recognised competent person (eg Hetas or OFTEC registered) before the installation can be 'signed off' as safe to operate.
+The appropriate BS8303 spillage tests must also be successfully completed before the installation can be 'signed off' as safe to operate.

 Air supply for stoves / flues with a draught stabiliser

-A permanently fixed open air vent (to Document J calculation) or direct external air supply is required for all stoves
+A permanently fixed open air vent (to Technical Booklet L) or direct external air supply is required for all stoves.

 Position of air vents